o-morikawa/Gaugefields.jl/README.md

 This package will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).
 See also the orginal package in [Gaugefields.jl](https://github.com/akio-tomiya/Gaugefields.jl).

+O.M. would like to thank Yuki Nagai and Akio Tomiya (the contributors of the original package).
+O.M. is also grateful to Hiroshi Suzuki.

 # What this package can do:
 This package has following functionarities